 These oversized wrenches are lighter than they look.
 Constructed from EVA foam with a PVC core, these wrenches can take a beating and still look awesome.
 Coated in a liquid rubber for durability, and a final clearcoat to seal.

 Wrenches come in premade designs by me, or you can submite your own custom design for me to make.
-The basic wrench at a length of 15-30 inches (flat, no moving parts) is $1 for each inch of finished product, so a 30″ wrench is only $30 plus shipping.
-Wrenches over 30″ in length will be quoted on a case-by-case basis.
+Contact us for pricing.
 Choice of finish: Silver, Gold, or Copper.
-Email me at Doctor.Aterman@gmail.com for a custom order!

 This commission was a fun one to do, and went pretty quickly.
 The client asked for a steampunk inspired katana that had a few key details.
 It needed to have scrollwork, a fancy handle, and look like it is powered.
 So, my first step was to collect some materials.